Slipped Capital Femoral Epiphysis:

 However, certain risk factors have been associated with the condition.
 Those risk factors include:

 - Genetics: Children with a family history of SCFE have a higher likelihood of developing the condition.
-Usually during early teens while a child is in a growth sprint.
+Usually during the early teens while a child is in a growth sprint.

 - Excess weight or obesity: Most children that develop the condition are overweight.